floooh/floooh.github.io/_posts/2021-02-07-sokol-api-overhaul.md

 currently prefer is to use a manually maintained type-override-map to change the type of specific API items.

+### Why does the sokol-shdc generated code no longer call sokol_gfx.h functions directly?

+This was a feature request to make the shader-compiler usable with hot-code-reloading where the sokol-libraries are in hot-reloaded DLLs.
+This requires calling the sokol functions through jump tables which are patched on DLL reload.
+It also makes the generated code a bit more flexible, for instance the change makes it possible to get the generated sg_shader_desc struct for *any* sokol-gfx backend, not just the active one.

 Over and out :)